 This work has several limitations.
 First, our analyses are limited to missense mutations, and while these are very numerous, there is substantial evidence that somatic gene fusions, frameshift indels, splice variants etc. in tumors may also generate neoantigens.
-Next, recent work suggests that peptidal context, such as flanking sequence, its source protein and the expression level of the source protein, is informative for MHC ligand prediction (26,33).
+While MHCnuggets can handle peptide sequences regardless of their mutational origins, we prioritized missense mutations in this study.
+Next, recent work suggests that peptidal context, such as flanking sequence, its source protein and the expression level of the source protein, is informative for MHC ligand prediction (21,27).
 This type of information is currently only available for a limited number of HLAp data sets, which were unavailable to us for training purposes.
 As more well-characterized HLAp datasets become available, we will extend MHCnuggets to include these features.
 We did not address T-cell receptor (TCR) binding to bound peptide-MHC complexes or T-cell activation upon complex binding.
-While we are actively pursuing this more complex modeling problem, we believe that improved prediction of peptide binding to MHC is also therapeutically relevant (26).
+While we are actively pursuing this more complex modeling problem, we believe that improved prediction of peptide binding to MHC is also therapeutically relevant (21).
 Finally, we are unable to directly compare performance to the MHC Class II prediction methods from the NetMHC group, except for self-reported auROC.
-While we are not able to do a rigorous comparison of MHCnuggets Class II prediction, our benchmark comparisons suggested that MHCnuggets was competitive with NetMHCII2.3 and that MHCnuggets Class II rare allele performance estimated for each allele, regardless of MHC Class or performance metric was variable among individual alleles for both MHCnuggets and NetMHCIIpan3.2, suggesting that further work in this area is warranted.
+While we are not able to do a rigorous comparison of MHCnuggets Class II prediction, our benchmark comparisons suggested that MHCnuggets was competitive with NetMHCII2.3 and that MHCnuggets Class II rare allele performance was competitive with NetMHCIIpan3.2.
+Generally rare allele performance estimated for each allele, regardless of MHC Class or performance metric was variable among individual alleles for both MHCnuggets and NetMHCIIpan3.2, suggesting that further work in this area is warranted.